Okogie-lab-work/Global-dev-workspace-/AWS/S3-projects/readme-02.md

 # AWS S3 Bucket and Static Website Setup Guide

 This comprehensive guide covers the steps to create an S3 bucket, upload objects, set up static website hosting, and configure a resource-based policy through the AWS Management Console.
-Additionally, it includes information on how to import these resources into your Terraform infrastructure if they were created outside of Terraform's management.

 ## Section 1: Setting Up S3 Bucket and Static Website on AWS Console